 Programs & Services

-Seminar XL/LE is a structured study group program based on Dr. Uri Treisman’s Challenge Calculus Workshops.
-They provide first-year students with a supportive venue for collective conceptual problem solving.
-Each semester, students in pursuit of the best possible grades join Seminar XL/Seminar XL LE groups where they work with a facilitator to deepen their understanding of the first-year core curriculum.
+Seminar XL is a structured small study group program based on Dr. Uri Treisman’s Challenge Calculus Workshops.
+It provides students, especially first-year students, with a supportive venue for collective conceptual problem-solving and topic discussion.
+Each semester, students in pursuit of the best possible grades join Seminar XL groups, where they work with facilitators to deepen their understanding of the course curricula.

-After registering for Seminar XL/Seminar XL LE, students are grouped by the MIT math and science courses they are taking during the academic year.
-While these sessions do not focus on specific class assignments or projects, students meet twice a week for 90 minutes to undertake work that supplements their current courses.
-Each group member is expected to identify questions and/or problems from their regular courses to discuss among the group, which functions as a safe haven for students to explore topics not raised in class.
-Graduate students and academically advanced upper-class undergraduates serve as facilitators for each group, guiding students through extensive discussions, board work, and collaborative thinking.
+After registering for Seminar XL, the students are grouped according to the MIT courses they are taking.
+The small groups (3-7 students) meet twice per week for 90-minutes each session during the academic year.
+Although the groups do not assist students with specific homework problems, each member of a group is expected to identify questions and/or problems similar to the homework to discuss.
+Each group functions as a safe haven where students can explore topics that are not raised in class.
+Graduate students and undergraduates who earned an A in the relevant course, serve as facilitators for the study group, guiding students through extensive discussions, board work, and collaborative thinking.